MottaDavide/linear_regression_curiosity/README.md

 This toy jupyter notebook is meant to give a curiosity interpretation/result of the lienar regression given a particular dataframe full of 1 and zeros (with at most only one 1 per rows, otherwise zero).
 This could be used as questions during interview

 ## Problem setting
 We have three columns named x1, x2, x3.
 These are binary columns.
 A row has at most one 1, all the other values are zero.
-The target column y is fill with random values taken from a guassian of mu  = 50000 and signa = 10000.
+The target column y is fill with random values taken from a guassian of mu  = 50000 and sigma = 10000.

 We fit an OLS model with and without the constant value.